jueves, 19 de diciembre de 2019

 The discovery of the hidden immanent presence does not come through our own efforts.
 It comes when we have exhausted all our own efforts.
 It may come over when we realise that nothing we have been trying works and that we need help.

 "Let go and let God" requires change of signs in the triad.
-From acting as an initiating force we act as receptive force.
+From acting as an initiating force to acting as receptive force.
 From closing our hands to opening our hands.
 From feeling proud of our achievements to feeling humbled by our shortcomings.

-God's evolution in us* needs receptive cooperation.
-It needs letting God do in us and through us.
-It requires letting go our own autonomous efforts to accomplish our aims and allowing God accomplish his own aims in us.
+God's evolution in us* needs our receptive cooperation.
+It needs letting God do in us and through us with our conscious consent.
+It requires letting go our own autonomous efforts to accomplish our aims and allowing God accomplish in us his aims.

-This interdependence of God and Man makes us co-creators or as my old hermit friend puts it:
+This interdependence of God and Man makes us co-creators:

 * "God will bring people and events into our lives and whatever we may think about them they are designed for the evolution of HIS LIFE in us."
 Thomas Keating